Floquet Non-Bloch Formalism for a Non-Hermitian Ladder: From Theoretical Framework to Topolectrical Circuits: Floquet GBZ via Magnus expansion: non Bloch invariants

 For our analysis, we choose the rotating frame defined by

-where $\hat{d}_{k} = \mathbf{d}_{k}/|d_{k}|$ and $|d_{k}| = E_0(k) = \sqrt{d^2_x(k) + d^2_z(k)}$.
+where $\hat{n} = (d_x/|d_k|,0,d_z/|d_k|)$.
 Additionally, the expressions for $d_x(k)$ and $d_z(k)$ are determined by isolating the coefficients of the $\sigma_x$ and $\sigma_z$ terms in Eq.~\eqref{eq:2}, evaluated at $\phi = \pi/2$.
-Working in this rotating frame simplifies the calculation by enabling a systematic expansion of the effective Hamiltonian in powers of the inverse driving frequency, an approach known as the Magnus expansion.
+Working in this rotating frame simplifies the calculation by enabling a systematic expansion of the effective Hamiltonian in powers of the inverse driving frequency, an approach known as the Magnus expansion \cite{Benito2014,EckardtAnisimovas2015,Wang2020}.
 This yields the Floquet effective Hamiltonian as

-where $H_{\pm m}$ denotes the Fourier components as defined earlier in Eq.~\eqref{eq:10}.
-Notably, this expansion serves as an analytical analogue of the numerically obtained infinite-dimensional Floquet matrix as expressed in Eq.~\eqref{eq:9}.
+where $H_{\pm m}$ denotes the Fourier components as defined earlier in Eq.~\eqref{eq:9}.
 Moreover, based on the preceding discussions, in the high-frequency regime, the expansion can be safely truncated at the first order, resulting in an effective Hamiltonian of the form

 thus providing an approximate expression for the $d$-vectors required in constructing the Floquet GBZ, and are given as,